-“I was going to cut that one down too.
+“I was going to cut that prick down, too.
 Got about halfway through and realized I needed a bigger chainsaw.
 Thought it would improve the view.
 How do you like it?”

 Truthfully, I miss the trees.
 I miss walking down to the river on cold snowy mornings and feeling like I had entered a winter wonderland.
 I miss the animals I’d see huddled underneath them and the deer using them for cover as they walked along in search of sustenance.
 I miss watching the little bronze balls flung out the end of my Red Ryder BB gun on their long, slow arc toward an unsuspecting blackbird or cedar waxwing.

 The new and “improved” landscape looks like a barren field speckled with cattails.
 It leaves me longing for the old days and old ways.

 But, as my grandmother always said, “there’s no sense crying over spilled milk,” so I change the subject as we plod very slowly along the shoreline.

 We pass by the old stores in Alden, many of them with different owners, names, and offerings from the ones I remember.
 One that has weathered many storms appears boarded up for good.
 Higgins Party Store sits empty, old display shelves knocked over inside the only thing I can see through the windows.
 I’m sad to realize that I’ll never enjoy another Black Cherry ice cream cone on their benches out front again.

 We hit 20 mph as we drive past the old basketball courts, playgrounds, and make out points dotting our path out of town.
 Time seems to stand still.